 Wiremen are all electricians, yet not all electricians are wiremen.
 How does that work, and what is an outside lineman?
-Read on to find out the differences between linemen and wiremen.
+Read on to learn the differences between linemen and wiremen.

-To become an outside lineman, you must be 18 years of age, passed Algebra with a C or higher, and have your high school diploma or GED.
-You’ll enter a journeyman lineman apprenticeship program, which takes approximately three to five years of classes and real-life job training (including climbing and rescue classes) before taking the credentialing exam.
-Once you pass that, you’ll be an outside lineman.
+To become an outside lineman, you must be 18 years of age, have passed Algebra with a C or higher, and have your high school diploma or GED.
+You’ll enter a journeyman lineman apprenticeship program, which takes approximately 3-5 years of classes and real-life job training (including climbing and rescue classes), before taking the credentialing exam.
+Once you pass the exam, you’ll be qualified to work as an outside lineman.

 Inside wiremen are the electricians who install, maintain, or repair interior electrical equipment for commercial or industrial buildings.
-Some people lump residential wiremen with inside wiremen —they do similar work, but residential wiremen focus on single and multi-family houses, while inside wiremen do commercial work.
+Some people lump residential wiremen with inside wiremen — and while they do similar work, residential wiremen focus on single and multi-family houses, while inside wiremen do commercial work.

 Your days could vary tremendously based on what is needed.
-You may be asked to install a controls system one day and troubleshoot an entire building in hopes of finding the electrical issue on the next.
+You may be asked to install a controls system one day and troubleshoot an entire building to identify a singular electrical issue the next.

-Similar to the requirements for becoming an outside lineman, to be an inside wireman, you must first be 18, have a minimum of a C in Algebra, and hold a high school diploma or GED.
-Then there is an apprenticeship program that will take approximately three to five years, after which you'll be eligible to take the certification exam.
+Similar to the requirements for becoming an outside lineman, to be an inside wireman, you must first be at least 18, have earned a minimum of a C in Algebra, and hold a high school diploma or GED.
+Then, there is an apprenticeship program that will take approximately 3-5 years, after which, you'll be eligible to take the certification exam.

-So, the main difference between inside wiremen and outside linemen is where they work.
-But both groups are fully considered electricians.
-And all electricians, no matter the specialty, are educated on the basics.
-You should know how to read blueprints, troubleshoot, install, repair, and maintain electrical for every type of building.
+The main difference between inside wiremen and outside linemen is where they work.
+All electricians, no matter the specialty, are taught the basics.
+You will learn how to read blueprints, troubleshoot, install, repair, and maintain electrical for every type of building.

-The median annual pay for all electricians is $54,110.
-The top 10 percent will earn close to $92,690 per year, while those who are just starting out will make $32,180 annually.
-Your specialty will play into this as well, with more complicated or difficult positions paying even better.
-Once you figure out which area of the trade to go into, find your school and get started learning!
+In 2022, the average pay for electricians was $65,280 (bls.gov).
+The top 10 percent of electricians averaged $102,300.
+Your specialty will play into your pay as well, with more complicated or difficult positions having higher earning potential.
+Once you figure out which area of the trade to go into, find a school near you!